 Dental implants are usually more costly than dentures, but the implants and bridges do more closely resemble the feel of real teeth.
 Not everyone is a candidate for dental implants, therefore please contact us for advice.

-Our Quality Denture is made using three-layered, high-density, opalescence, luminescence, 'portrait quality' denture teeth, which provide the highest natural appearance.
-Our Quality Denture also offers the highest level of durability and stain resistanace, and we use a leading acrylic gum base for strength, durability and visual appeal.
-You can select a perfectly matched shade according to your age, type, and cosmetic demands.
+Our Quality Denture is made using three-layered, high-density, opalescent, luminescent, portrait quality denture teeth, which provide the highest natural appearance.
+Our Quality Denture also offers the highest level of durability and stain resistance, and we use a leading acrylic gum base for strength, durability and visual appeal.
+You can select a perfectly matched shade according to your age, skin type, and cosmetic demands.
 Your denture is customised to acheive a natural look.